Portsmouth Military Education

 Read about the packages available to members of the Armed Forces

-Our Faculty of Business and Law has a history of delivering education to all areas of the UK’s military services.
-We cover areas from air power to naval human resource management.
+The Portsmouth Military Education (PME) Team has a history of delivering professional military education to the UK’s military.
+We cover areas ranging from international security and air power, to cyber and space security in a continually evolving curriculum.
 We deliver a combination of practical and research-based learning.

 Air and space power education for the Royal Air Force

 The Portsmouth Military Education Team is made up of subject matter experts across the wide spectrum of topics a modern, capable military needs to study.
 These include:

 Initial Officer Training – Royal Air Force College Cranwell

 We are very proud to support RAF Initial Officer Training and take the responsibility very seriously.
 In 2022 the PME team overhauled assessment on this course and introduced a new dynamic approach replacing essays with oral presentations.

 Combined with the sector-leading approach to blended online digital delivery, the PME team continue to deliver cutting edge services in both the content and delivery of education to the Royal Air Force.
 At the RAF College, our specialist teams teach, tutor and assess the next generation of air and space power leaders in three core areas: